Contact(s)

 Boulevard Parking |

-Council approved a by-law amendment to allow boulevard parking.
-Residents are now able to park their vehicle on their driveway between the sidewalk and the roadway year round.
-Set back are in place to ensure that safe sight lines for drivers are maintained and that there is no interference with winter operations. |
+Residents are able to park their vehicle on their driveway between the sidewalk and the roadway year round.
+Set backs are in place to ensure that safe sight lines for drivers are maintained and that there is no interference with winter operations. |

 On-Street Parking Change Policy and Application |